Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 But many people with an appreciation for the old ways still practice Asatro: the worship of the Norse Gods.

-This is especially the case in Denmark, where a small percentage of the population openly embrace Asatro with still others cloaking their beliefs under Christian iconography.
+This is especially the case in Denmark, where a small percentage of the population openly embraces Asatro with still others hiding their beliefs under another iconography.

-Viking tattoos and Norse mythology imagery has had a resurgence in the mainstream after 2013’s Vikings, and 4 stunning movies in the Thor franchise.
+Viking tattoos and Norse mythology imagery have had a resurgence in the mainstream after 2013’s Vikings, and 4 stunning movies in the Thor franchise.

 Chief among these Vikings is Odin, King of Gods.

 He is a powerful figure with a complicated personality.

 Aside from Thor, this is likely the most commonly known Norse god.